Umoja, Kenya: History

 Samburu women have a subordinate position in their society.
 They are not allowed to own land or other types of property, such as livestock.
 Women themselves are considered property of their husbands.
-They can be subject to female genital mutilation, forced marriage with the elders, rape and domestic violence.
-Since then, a case was brought up against the British military for the rapes of over 1,400 Samburu women.
-The case was cleared.
+They can be subject to female genital mutilation, forced marriage with the elders, rape, and domestic violence.

+In 2003, Amnesty International reported credible evidence of numerous rapes of Kenyan women by members of the British Army for decades.
+A case was brought up against the British military for the rapes of over 1,400 Samburu women.
+The case was "cleared".
 These women were abandoned by their husbands because they were considered to be "defiled."
 Other men drove the women out of their houses fearing they would now contract sexually transmitted diseases from their raped wives.

 After many women found themselves without homes, they created Umoja.
 Rebecca Lolosoli is one of the founders of Umoja, and came up with the idea of creating a village for women when she was recovering after being beaten for speaking out against female genital mutilation.
 Eventually fifteen women came together to found the original village in 1990.

 In response, some men established their own, eventually unsuccessful villages nearby.
 The men tried to set up a rival craft business or would try to dissuade tourists from stopping at Umoja.
 The women eventually bought the land the men were occupying.

 The villagers first started out by selling vegetables they bought from others, since they did not know how to farm themselves.
 This was not very successful, and the village turned to selling traditional crafts to tourists.
 The Kenya Wildlife Services took notice and helped the women learn from successful groups in areas such as the Maasai Mara, in order to improve Umoja's business.
 The women also had help from Kenya's Heritage and Social Services and the Ministry of Culture.

 After Lolosoli visited the United Nations in 2005, men in the neighboring village filed a court case against her, hoping to shut down the village.
 In 2009, Lolosoli's former husband attacked the village, threatening her life.
 For a time, the women fled the village for their safety.

 The women of the village currently own the land itself.
 As of 2021, the village's application for a community title over a tract of grazing land is undergoing government consideration.